PavelKastornyy/script4j/README.md

 # Script4J
 Script4J is an implementation of Java SE API and JavaFX API in TypeScript/JavaScript.

-## Java SE Implementation in TypeScript/JavaScript
+## Java SE in TypeScript/JavaScript
 The core of Script4J is the implementation of Java SE API – base types, errors, collections etc.

 As Script4J is supposed to be used mainly in browsers, not all API will be implemented and multithreading will never